Share this Article

 7) Poor use of space

-“The mistake is not having a delineation of space, especially in an open floor plan, where everything can bleed into each other,” says Spellman.
-Basically buyers have a mental checklist: Entryway?
+Essentially, buyers have a mental checklist: Entryway?
 Check.
 Kitchen?
 Check.
 Eating nook?
 Check.
-Use furniture and focal points to control the flow.
+You’ll want to use furniture and focal points to delineate areas and control the flow.
+(Rugs are great for this.)

 On a related note, Kenney votes for putting a bed in every bedroom, even if it’s a daybed.
-“People can always envision a home office but they need convincing that it can really suffice as a bedroom.”
+“People can always envision a home office, but they need convincing that it can really suffice as a bedroom,” she says.

 8) No sense of scale

-“You are effectively selling the idea of space, and too-big furniture will cut against that,” says Moss.
-It will also highlight the awkward layouts (long and narrow living areas, for instance) that are commonplace in NYC dwellings.
+Large pieces also highlight awkward layouts (long and narrow living areas, for instance) that are commonplace in NYC dwellings.
 Opt instead for smaller, sleeker pieces, even in prewar apartments.
-(Franco: Traditional looks are too passe.)
+Franco says buyers don’t want to see traditional furnishings these days.

-Too-dark furniture is another no-no. “There can be a grand sofa that just needs new upholstery,” says Hakakian, who encourages people to pay attention to quality above all else.
+Too-dark furniture is another no-no. “There can be a grand sofa that just needs new upholstery,” Hakakian says, who encourages people to pay attention to quality above all else.

 9) Overlooking creature comforts